Roth IRA income limits for 2024

-Roth IRA contribution limits for 2022 are based on your annual earnings.
-If you are single or a head of household and earn $129,000 or less, you can contribute up to the full amount of $6,000 per year.
-If your aggregated gross income is between $129,000 and $144,000 you can still make contributions but with a lower value.
+Roth IRA contribution limits for 2024 are based on your annual earnings.
+If you are single or a head of household and earn $146,000 or less, you can contribute up to $7,000 per year.
+If your aggregated gross income is between $146,000 and $161,000, you can still make a partial contribution with a lower value.

-Married couples filing jointly can contribute up to $6,000 each if your combined income is less than $204,000.
-If your aggregated gross income is between $204,000 and $214,000 you can still make reduced contributions.
+Married couples filing jointly can contribute up to $7,000 each if their combined income is less than $230,000.
+You can still make partial contributions if your aggregated gross income is between $230,000 and $240,000.

 What is a Roth IRA?

-Roth IRA is a tax-free retirement savings account that allows you to make after-tax contributions to save towards retirement.
+A Roth IRA is a tax-free retirement savings account that allows you to make after-tax contributions to save towards retirement.
 Your Roth investments grow tax-free.
 You will not owe taxes on dividends and capital gains.
-Once you reach retirement your withdrawals will be tax-free as well.
+Once you retire, your withdrawals will be tax-free as well.

-The Roth IRA and Traditional IRA have the same annual contributions limits.
+The Roth IRA and Traditional IRA have the same annual contribution limits.
 Roth IRA allows you to make after-tax contributions towards retirement.
-In comparison, the Traditional IRA contributions can be tax-deductible or after-tax depending on your income.
+In comparison, the Traditional IRA contributions can be tax-deductible or after-tax, depending on your income.
 Additionally, your Traditional IRA savings grow tax-deferred.
 Unlike Roth Roth, you will owe income taxes on your withdrawals.

 Roth IRA Rules

 The Roth IRA offers a lot of flexibility and few constraints.
-There are Roth IRA rules that can help you maximize the benefits of your tax-free savings account.
+These are some of the Roth IRA rules that can help you maximize the benefits of your tax-free savings account.

 Easy and convenient

-Opening a Roth IRA account is a great way to start planning for your financial future.
+Opening a Roth IRA account is a great way to plan your financial future.
 The plan is an excellent saving opportunity for many young professionals with limited access to workplace retirement plans.
-Even those who have 401k plans with their employer can open a Roth IRA.
+Even those with 401k plans with their employer can open a Roth IRA.

 There is no age limit for contributions.
-Minors and retired investors can invest in Roth IRA as well as long as they earn income.
+Minors and retired investors can invest in a Roth IRA if they earn income.

 No investment restrictions